 Annual Meeting & Community Leadership Awards

-The Loudoun Chamber will celebrate its 56th Annual Meeting & Community Leadership Awards on Friday, January 19, 2024.
-We will honor top community leaders as well as celebrate the success of the 2023 Board of Directors Chair, Carol Barbe.
-We will also welcomed in our 2024 Board and the new Chair Angela Mitchell, owner of ARM Consulting, LLC.
-More event information coming soon.
-2023 Event Photos
+The Loudoun Chamber will celebrate its 58th Annual Meeting & Community Leadership Awards on January 30, 2026.
+We will honor top community leaders and celebrated the success of the 2025 Board of Directors Chair, Scott Loftis, of Atlantic Union Bank.
+We will also welcome our 2026 Board and the new Chair, Chauvon McFadden of Crimson Wealth Strategies.

 Chamber Classic

-On Monday, August 21, 2023, the 41st Annual Chamber Classic will be held at The Club at Creighton Farms.
-This event has been Loudoun County’s premier business golf tournament for four decades.
-The Chamber Classic offers our sponsors tremendous marketing exposure, and an incomparable day of golf on this Jack Nicklaus designed course.
-Sponsorships are available!
+This event has been Loudoun County’s premier business golf tournament for over four decades.
+The Chamber Classic offers our sponsors tremendous marketing exposure and an incomparable day of golf.
+Stay tuned for 2026 information

 Small Business Awards

-For 29 years, the Loudoun Small Business Awards have been the most prestigious honors celebrating the best small businesses, entrepreneurs and nonprofit organizations in our Loudoun community.
-We hope you will join us on Friday, November 10, 2023, to congratulate finalists and winners in 9 categories, including the top prize, at the 2023 Small Business of the Year.
+For 31 years, the Loudoun Small Business Awards have been the most prestigious honors celebrating our Loudoun community’s best small businesses, entrepreneurs, and nonprofit organizations.
 Winners are announced in front of a live audience of Loudoun’s top business and community leaders.
-Sponsorships are available!
+Stay tuned for 2026 information

 Valor Awards